solliancenet/microsoft-mysql-developer-guide/06_Securing/06_02_Summary.md

 Protecting the data and control plane is just another piece to the puzzle of having a robust, secure and performant application environment.

-Deciding what risks the organization can accept will typically help guide you to what security features discussed in this section should be enabled and paid for.
+Deciding what risks the organization can accept will typically help guide what security features discussed in this section should be enabled and paid for.

-If the data is vital, important and business critical, you should do everything you can to ensure its protected and secure.
+If the data is vital, important and business critical, everything possible should be done to ensure its protected and secure.

-This section showed you many tools Microsoft Azure provided to give you peace of mind that your cloud-based workload will be just as secure as if you were running it on-premises.
+This section discussed many tools Microsoft Azure provided to give an organziation peace of mind that the cloud-based workload will be just as secure as if running it on-premises.

 ## Security checklist